Fritz!Box — A Few Tips

 - If using a non-DSL service, set the downstream/upstream speeds accurately under Internet → Account Information → Connection Settings, as the Fritz!Box will throttle traffic according to these settings.
 On xDSL services, the Fritz!Box knows the sync speeds automatically.

 - Check that the LAN ports are configured as required under Home Network → Home Network Overview → Network Settings.
-By default they will be in 100Mbps/power saving (Green) mode.
+By default they may be in 100Mbps/power saving (Green) mode.
 Any device which requires the best throughput should be set to Power Mode (1Gbps).
 Any ports with switches/hubs attached should be set to Power Mode.

 Additionally, any service which requires a reliable connection should be attached to a port in Power Mode.
 For example, a server hosting Remote Desktop Services.
 Although the outgoing/incoming traffic may not exceed 100Mbps because it is travelling over a slower Internet connection, the power saving functions may cause it to drop connections.